[UPDATE 8/21: The Apartment Tax Visualization Tool is online (see below)]

-Renters, you say?
-Yes.
-In fact, property tax increases disproportionately affect renters because rental properties are valued differently than residential properties.
-Public agencies are generally mum on this topic because they know the topic would not be popular--especially when they are trying to pitch a bond program.
+Public agencies are generally mum on this topic because they know the topic would not be popular--especially when they are trying to pitch things like large bond packages or tax increases.
+Apartment complexes tend to shy away from direct disclosures for a variety of reasons.

-Apartments, and such, are generally valued on income.
+While houses are valued on the land and house, apartments are generally valued on income.
 The higher the rent per square foot, the higher the tax bill.
 Compounding this is the fact that renters cannot claim a "homestead exemption" the way they could if they owned a house.

 Of course, most renters don't notice this.
 They simply notice a sharp rent increase when the lease renews (or they move apartments where these rent increases are already baked into the rent).
 The tax, paid by renters, on an average 1,000 square foot apartment has almost tripled since 2012.